Ultimate Guide For Adding Closed Captions In YouTube Videos

 Add captions and subtitles

-With subtitles and captions, you can share your videos with more people, including those who are deaf or hard of hearing or speak a different language.
+Adding captions and subtitles to your videos can significantly enhance accessibility and engagement.
+With subtitles and captions, you can share your videos with a wider audience, including those who are deaf or hard of hearing, or those who speak a different language.
+Utilising a subtitle generator can streamline this process by automatically creating accurate subtitles for your content.
 Find out how to change or remove existing captions.

 • Choose Subtitles from the menu on the left.